mozilla/www.ccadb.org/policy.md

 Notification of security and audit-related issues MAY be emailed to all individual POCs, non-personal contact email alias(es), or a combination of these addresses.
 CA Owners are advised to make sure those addresses reach sufficient people such that they can respond to an issue in an appropriate timeframe.

-CA Owners MUST maintain up to date contact details in the CCADB.
+CA Owners MUST maintain up-to-date contact details in the CCADB.
 If POC information needs to be updated, the CA Owner MUST submit an [Add/Update Contacts Case](https://www.ccadb.org/cas/contacts).
-A CA Owner's non-personal contact email alias(es) MUST be updated with an [Add/Update Root Request Case](https://www.ccadb.org/cas/updates).
+A CA Owner's non-personal contact email alias(es) MUST be updated by submitting an [Add/Update Root Request Case](https://www.ccadb.org/cas/updates).

 ## 3. Certificate Disclosures